Péter Nádas

-Biography
+Péter Nádas (14 October 1942 – 26 August 2026) was a Hungarian writer, playwright and essayist.
+He was widely acclaimed for surrealist and challenging novels and autobiographical accounts.
+He was considered among the most significant figures in contemporary Hungarian prose.
+Susan Sontag described his most A Book of Memories as “the greatest novel written in our time.
+In 1967, he emerged on the literary scene with an anthology of short stories titled The Bible.
+Parallel Stories (Párhuzamos történetek), a 1,100-page trilogy published in 2005, has been termed a monumental novel.
+His two volume memoir titled Shimmering Details (Világló részletek), published in 2017, is also a collosal work that captures a life alongside vital pieces of Europe's history.
+He was frequently recommended for Nobel Prize in Literature.
+His last work Halott barátaim (My Dead Friends), was published in early November 2025.

+Life and career

-He was born in Budapest into a Jewish family, the son of László Nádas (originally Nussbaum) and Klára Tauber.
+Péter Nádas was born in Budapest on 14 October 1942, into a Jewish family, the son of László Nádas (originally Neumeyer) and Klára Tauber.
 After the takeover by the Hungarian Nazis, the Arrow Cross Party on 15 October 1944, Klára Tauber escaped with her son to Bačka and Novi Sad, but returned to the capital directly before the Siege of Budapest.
 Péter Nádas survived the siege together with his mother in the flat of his uncle, the journalist Pál Aranyossi.

-Even though his parents were illegal Communists during World War II and involved with the Communist administration later on, as well, they had both their sons—Péter and Pál—baptized in the Reformed (Calvinist) Church of Pozsonyi Street.
+Even though his parents were illegal Communists during World War II and involved with the Communist administration later on, as well, they had both their sons – Péter and Pál – baptized in the Reformed Church (Calvinist) of Pozsonyi Street.
 His mother died of an illness when he was 13.
-In 1958, his father—head of department in one of the ministries, slandered with accusations of embezzlement, then exonerated by the court of all charges—committed suicide; Péter Nádas became an orphan at 16.
+In 1958, his father – head of department in one of the ministries, slandered with accusations of embezzlement, then exonerated by the court of all charges – committed suicide; Péter Nádas became an orphan at 16.
 Magda Aranyossi became the guardian of the two children.

 Between 1961 and 1963 Péter Nádas studied journalism and photography.
 He worked as a journalist at a Budapest magazine (Pest Megyei Hírlap) from 1965 to 1969.
 He also worked as a playwright and a photographer.
-Since 1969 he has been a freelancer.
+Since 1969 he was a freelancer.

 In 1990 he married Magda Salamon (with whom he had been living since 1962).
-In 1984 they moved to a small village in western Hungary, Gombosszeg, where they have resided ever since, though he also has a residence in the Castle District of Buda.
+In 1984 they moved to a small village in western Hungary, Gombosszeg, where they resided ever afterwards, though he also had a residence in the Castle District of Buda.

 In 1993, he was elected member of the Széchenyi Academy of Literature and Arts.

-Since the early 1970s, he has frequently spent time in Berlin, Germany, attending lectures at Humboldt University or reading in the Staatsbibliothek.
-He has been a fellow of the Wissenschaftskolleg zu Berlin, Institute for Advanced Study.
+From the early 1970s, he frequently spent time in East Berlin, East Germany, attending lectures at Humboldt University or reading in the Staatsbibliothek.
+He was a fellow of the Wissenschaftskolleg zu Berlin, Institute for Advanced Study.
 In 2006, he was elected a member of the Akademie der Künste, Berlin.
-He enjoys a high reputation in Germany.
+He enjoyed a high reputation in Germany.

+Nádas died in Gombosszeg on 26 August 2026, at the age of 83.